django-oscar/django-oscar-paypal/docs/payflow.rst

     guide found in the docs/guides folder.
 It is recommended that developers at least skim-read this guide so that they are familiar with the overall processes.
 It also has magic bankcard numbers that can be used for testing.
+    `Find the latest developer docs on the PayPal site`_.

+.. _`Find the latest developer docs on the PayPal site`: https://developer.paypal.com/docs/classic/products/payflow/

 ---------------
 Getting started